Martin Stühmer

 What I Write About

-I share perspectives from production systems and real teams.
 I’m skeptical of buzzword-driven development and allergic to cargo-cult practices.
 If a trend lacks substance or a pattern doesn’t hold up under pressure, I’ll say so.
+The articles are written for developers, solution architects, and operators who maintain production systems and care about quality, not just shipping fast.

 Published blogs